AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 - *Point Whitney*
 	- Conduct spring assessment of siblings outplanted at Point Whitney
-	- Transfer HUDLs to other facilities if we decide not to keep them

 - Plan spring field assessments for Goose Point, Westcott, and Point Whitney